Bhattiaman/Back-End/Day_31/tutorial.md

     A library is a collection of pre-written code that can be used to perform specific tasks. ex => axios

     A framework is a collection of pre-written code that can provides a structure for developing software application. ex => express.

+### Express :
+    A Node js web application framework that help to make web appilcations.
+    It is used for server side programming.